 1981 to 1998

-Served as the President of the Everett Education Association, which is elected on an annual basis.
+Served as President of the Everett Education Association.
 The position started out as half-time, with the other half-time spent in the classroom.
 By the early 1990s, it became a full-time position.
 From 1969 to 1980, served as President of the Everett Federation of Teachers, Local 772, AFL/CIO.
 The EFT was merged with the EEA in 1981.

 1967 to 1991

-Worked as a teacher in Everett School District #2 at both the elementary and secondary level.
-I taught at North Junior High (now middle school), Jackson Elementary, Evergreen Middle School, the Youth Resource Center (Juvenile Parole Services), and Phoenix Alternative High School.
+Worked as a teacher in Everett School District #2 at both the elementary and secondary level, teaching at North Junior High (now middle school), Jackson Elementary, Evergreen Middle School, the Youth Resource Center (Juvenile Parole Services), and Phoenix Alternative High School.

 1981 to 2006